Thursday, 31 July 2025

 So that is as to the empire of tax havens and secrecy jurisdictions.

-In addition, the British law we are so proud of governs most international contracts, especially in shipping, insurance, and trade finance.
+In addition, the British law we are so proud of governs most international contracts, especially in shipping, insurance, capital restructuring and trade finance.

 London is the preferred venue for commercial arbitration and debt resolution, even for foreign clients with no link to Britain.

-This creates a judicial ecosystem that silently influences how global business is done.
+This creates a judicial ecosystem of enormous influence on how global business is done.

 2.4 Financialisation of Industry

-The City manages financial services and rhus how finance and investment is used to dominate the production of real goods.
+The City manages financial services and thus how finance and investment is used to dominate the production of real goods.
 This financialisation model was later exported to the US under Reagan and Clinton.

 We have discussed in previous posts how financialisation of economies is achieved and its consequences - British economic elites shifted away from manufacturing post-WWII and backed neoliberal globalisation, a switch that began in the 1980s and really accelerated with China's admission to the WTO at the turn of the century.
-This evolution benefited finance but shipped out the industrial base to low labour cost countries.
+This evolution benefited finance but shipped out the industrial base to low labour cost countries up valuing financial assets and down valuing the hourly wage.

 2.5 Influence Over Washington